SEO Strategies for your Website

 - Frame Issues – I’d recommend for sites that use frames to implement a descriptive NOFRAMES tag with relevant text content.

-- Macromedia Flash Issues – Avoid making a site entire of flash pages, but rather make sure to place that content within the HTML portion of the page.
+- Macromedia Flash Issues – Avoid making a site entire of flash pages, but instead make sure to place that content within the HTML portion of the page.

 I hope you’ve enjoyed your informative meal.
 Have a safe, satisfying Thanksgiving everybody!